mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPIPython.md

 Asynchronous Tasks are an MRS construct used to manage the life-cycle of a long-running procedure which clients can poll to monitor for status updates.
 From the client-standpoint, a Task can produce the following type of events (status updates):

+- `SCHEDULED` starting the routine schedules a new task
+- `RUNNING` progress status updates whilst the procedure is running
+- `COMPLETE` result produced by the routine after it finishes
 - `TIMEOUT` if the routine does not produce a result before a given timeout
-- `RUNNING` progress status updates whilst the procedure is running
 - `ERROR` runtime error whilst executing the routine
-- `COMPLETE` result produced by the routine after it finishes
 - `CANCELLED` when the associated asynchronous task is killed before the routine finishes

 ### Task.watch (PY)